EOSIO/eosio.cdt/docs/08_troubleshooting.md

     }
 }
 ```
-__Possbile solution__: Verify if you did not forget to set code for contract, is it possible that you only set the `abi` for the contract but not the code as well?
+__Possible solution__: Verify if you did not forget to set code for contract, is it possible that you only set the `abi` for the contract but not the code as well?

-2. __Problem__: When sending an action to the blockchain an error similar to the one below is encountered:
+### When sending an action to the blockchain an error similar to the one below is encountered:
 ```sh
 Error 3015014: Pack data exception
 Error Details: